lv042/Weather-Wizard/docs/research.md

 Even though Golang has many great features, it also has some drawbacks.

-- Lack of Generics: Because Golang doesn't have a generic type system, it is more difficult to write code that requires generic programming capabilities.
+- Lack of Generics: Golang lacks the functionality of Generics.
+This can limit developers in some use cases, because Generics allow you very easily to create reusable code.

-- A smaller standard library: Golang has a standard library, however it is small in contrast to other programming languages, which could build up a big ecosystem of libraries over the last years.
-This means that developers must frequently rely on third-party libraries to do particular tasks.
+- A smaller standard library compared to other programming languages: Golang has a standard library, but it is fairly small compared to other programming languages that have had years to establish a big ecosystem of libraries.
+Thus, to complete certain tasks, programmers often need to employ libraries third party sources.

-- Different Syntax: Golang has a particular syntax and approach to programming that may be different for certain developers to learn and understand.
-Also, because it is a younger language, there aren't as many learning resources as there are for more established languages like Java or Python.
+- Unique Syntax: Some developers can find the syntax of Golang a bit strange.
+It is quite different compared to more widely used languages like Java or Python.

 ## What libraries and technologies can be used for backend development in Golang?